 Where an activity amounts to hazing, a person’s consent to the activity is not a defense.
 In order to encourage students who may hesitate to report incidents of hazing for fear of revealing other policy violations, the University may offer leniency to a reporting student with respect to the behavior reported, depending on the circumstances involved.

-See also Rights, Rules, Responsibilities Section 1.4, providing that members of the University community are expected to act in accordance with applicable law.
+See also section 1.4, providing that members of the University community are expected to act in accordance with applicable law.

 Any new member initiation process should be conducted in a manner that respects the dignity of new members and protects their mental and physical well-being.
 Examples of acceptable behavior include the promotion of scholarship or service, the development of leadership or social skills or of career goals, involvement with alumni, building an awareness of organizational history, development of a sense of solidarity with other organization members, or activities that otherwise promote the mission of the organization or of the University.